technicallypete/technicallypete/README.md

 ![Vestive](https://d1boqihhlc3k0l.cloudfront.net/assets/images/vestive-10.png)

-> **In the age of AI — architecture, governance, & accountability have never mattered more.**
+> **We stop bad software decisions before they happen.**
 >
-> We stop bad software decisions before they happen — without bloated dev teams.
+> Outcome-based results start with architecture—not hours.

 ## THE RISK
 Enterprise systems must be durable and scalable, **not**: